Regulation in the tourism system

 • Aims to ensure that New Zealand is marketed as a visitor destination to maximise long-term benefits to New Zealand.

-• Amongst other functions, the Institute seeks to encourage, foster and promote all types of Māori culture and the practice and appreciation of Māori arts and crafts.
+• Seeks to encourage, foster and promote all types of Māori culture and the practice and appreciation of Māori arts and crafts.

 Collaboration and information-sharing between system agencies

-Chief executives of key central government agencies make up the Tourism Chief Executives’ Group.
+Senior officials of key central government agencies make up the Tourism Senior Officials’ Group.
 This group provides a mechanism for cross‐agency coordination and strategic oversight of government agencies’ tourism‐related activities.
 It takes a proactive approach to identifying and addressing short‐term pressures, ensuring the tourism system can respond to growth in the medium‐term and setting a long-term vision for the tourism system.

-Numerous informal mechanisms also exist to exchange information and collaborate on policy between agencies with an interest in tourism.
+Numerous informal mechanisms also exist to exchange information and collaborate on policy between agencies with an interest in tourism and hospitality.

 Regulated parties and main stakeholders